fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The term Jahiliyyah is used several places in the Quran, and translations often use various terms to represent it:

     Then, following misery, He sent down upon you a feeling of security, a slumber overcoming a party among you, while another party cared only for themselves, thinking false thoughts about God, thoughts fit for the Age of Idolatry.
-    Quran 3:154
+    Quran, surah Aal-i-Imran (The House of Imraan) 3:154

     Do they truly desire the law of paganism?
 But who is fairer than God in judgment for a people firm of faith?
-    Quran 5:50
+    Quran, surah Al-Maaida (The Table) 5:50

     Remain in your homes, and do not display your adornments, as was the case with the earlier Age of Barbarism.
-    Quran 33:33
+    Quran, surah Al-Ahzaab (The Clans) 33:33

-    For the unbelievers had planted in their hearts a zealotry, the zealotry of lawlessness ...
+    For the unbelievers had planted in their hearts a zealotry, the zealotry of lawlessness
-    Quran 48:26
+    Quran, surah Al-Fath (The Victory) 48:26

 Before the Islamic conversion a portion of the Arab tribes were nomadic, with a strong community spirit and some specific society rules.
 Their culture was patriarchal, with rudimentary religious beliefs.
 Although there were some traces of monotheism in the "hanifs" figures, their religious beliefs were based mostly on idol adorations and social congregations once a year around the Kaaba for trading and exchanges.
 Since the term is, in its deep sense, used as a condition, and not as an historical period, the Jahiliyya is used to describe the period of ignorance and darkness that pre-dated the arrival of Islam.